 Have you ever felt like God whispered a promise into your heart?

-Whether it is a very personal promise or a prophetic word over a whole community or nation, there are things I am hoping for and praying for–things I believe God promised to do.
-Sometimes the gap between God’s given promise and its actual fulfillment can feel like a chasm as wide as the Grand Canyon.
+Whether it is a very personal promise or a prophetic word over a whole community or nation, there are things I hope for and pray for.
+There are things I believe God promised to do.
+Sometimes the gap between God’s given promise and its actual fulfillment feels like a chasm as wide as the Grand Canyon.

 As you read this today, I hope you will take a deep breath and allow hope to seep back into your heart.
 Fight off every voice of condemnation and failure over those tender promises and whether or not you deserve them.
 God’s gifts are not earned–they are granted out of His goodness.
 Quite often they require faith but not striving.